rails/rails/guides/source/action_controller_overview.md

 TIP: Action callbacks receive `controller_name` and `action_name` as parameters you can use, as shown in the example above.

 The `around_action` callback also wraps rendering.
-In the example above, view rendering will be included in the time.
+In the example above, view rendering will be included in the `duration`.
 The code after the `yield` in an `around_action` is run even when there is an exception in the associated action and there is an `ensure` block in the callback.
 (This is different from `after_action` callbacks where exception in the action cancels the `after_action` code.)

 [`after_action`]: https://api.rubyonrails.org/classes/AbstractController/Callbacks/ClassMethods.html#method-i-after_action
 [`around_action`]: https://api.rubyonrails.org/classes/AbstractController/Callbacks/ClassMethods.html#method-i-around_action

 ### Other Ways to Use Callbacks

-In addition to `before_action`, `after_action`, or `around_action`, which are more common, there are two other ways to register callbacks.
+In addition to `before_action`, `after_action`, or `around_action`, there are two less common ways to register callbacks.

 The first is to use a block directly with the `*_action` methods.
 The block receives the controller as an argument.
 For example, the `require_login` action callback from above could be rewritten to use a block: